azdavis/azdavis.net/posts/define-pl-01.md

 A fix for this problem is to write a specification for the programming language.
 This spec is usually a text document written in some human language, often English.
-Implementors then use the spec to guide their implementations of the language and resolve ambiguities in tricky cases.
+Developers then use the spec as a reference when writing implementations of the language.

 Languages like C, C++, [Go][go-spec], and [JavaScript][js-spec] (technically ECMAScript) are specified in this way.
-Though, the C and C++ specs are behind a paywall, making it more difficult for new implementors to verify correctness of their implementations.

 ### Specification with mathematics

-However, it is possible to transcend the boundaries of human language and define programming languages with mathematics.
+However, it is possible to specify programming language not just with words, but with mathematics.
 Some examples of languages specified in this way are [Standard ML][sml-spec], [Pony][pony-spec], and [WebAssembly][wasm-spec].

 Writing these type of formal specifications requires a lot of effort, which is probably why few languages are specified in this way.
 But the benefits are real.

-On top of all the benefits of writing a specification already discussed, a mathematical specification is completely unambiguous.

-This is in direct contrast with specifications written in human languages, which can be [ambiguous][oxford-comma] and [hard to understand][legalese], especially for non-native speakers.
+A mathematical specification is completely unambiguous.
+This contrasts with specifications written in human languages, which can be [ambiguous][oxford-comma] and [hard to understand][legalese].
 For instance: in that last sentence, what is the thing that I am saying "can be ambiguous and hard to understand"?
 Is it "specifications" or "human languages"?

-Furthermore, using formal methods allows us to state theorems about the specification, and subsequently prove them, giving us a high degree of confidence that our specification is free of bugs.
+Furthermore, using formal methods allows us to state and prove theorems about the specification.
+This gives us a high degree of confidence that our specification is free of bugs.

 Let us explore this method of specification by defining our own programming language.

 ## Hatsugen, a small language

-In the spirit of an excellent [series of blog posts][eldiro] about implementing a programming language in Rust, we'll name the language by translating the English word "utterance" into some other language.
+There's an excellent [series of blog posts][eldiro] about implementing a programming language in Rust.
+As in that series, we'll name our language by translating the English word "utterance" into some other human language.
 I'll choose the target language to be Japanese, [given][jp-resources] my [interests][jp-resume].
 [Thus][jisho-utterance], we will call the language "Hatsugen".

 For now, Hatsugen will have only expressions and types.
 No statements, no input/output, no side effects.